bsctl/capsule-doc/docs/content/rancher/capsule-proxy-rancher.md

 This guide explains how to setup the integration between Capsule Proxy and Rancher Projects.

-It then explains how for the tenant user, the access to Kubernetes cluster-wide resources is transparent.

 ## Rancher Shell and Capsule

 In order to integrate the Rancher Shell with Capsule it's needed to route the Kubernetes API requests made from the shell, via Capsule Proxy.